 Step 1—Take Drivers Ed

-An Alaska drivers ed course is comprised of a classroom portion and behind-the wheel practice.
+An Alaska driver’s ed course includes a classroom portion and behind-the-wheel practice.
 The classroom portion teaches topics like:

-Perhaps the easiest way is to complete the classroom portion of drivers ed is online.
-Taking drivers ed online means you can complete this portion at a pace and on a schedule that works best for you.
+Perhaps the easiest way to complete the classroom portion of driver’s ed is online.
+Taking driver’s ed online means you can complete this portion quickly and on a schedule that works best for you.

 If you (or your folks) would prefer a traditional driving school experience, check out our guide to selecting the best driving school.